magarcia/magarcia.io-archived/src/pages/solid-principles-of-object-oriented-design/index.md

 }
 ```

-In this case `ShapeManager` is high-level module while `MySQL` is a low-level
+In this case `ShapeManager` is a high-level module while `MySQL` is a low-level
 module, but this is a violation of the `Dependency Inversion Principle` since we
 are forced to depend on `MySQL`.